Teach building blocks

 When and where is check-in for the event?

-Plan to arrive between 7:30-8:00am for check-in.
-We will have a registration table set up for check-in with name tags and welcome gifts on arrival.
+Plan to arrive between 7:30-7:55am for check-in.
+We will have a registration table set up for you to create your name tag.

 Back to top